wibarab/featuredb/README.md

 # Project Description
-WIBARAB is a project the field of Arabic dialectology.
-It consists of various regional sub-projects and a large database about bedouin-type dialects of Arabic.
+WIBARAB is a nice project in the field of Arabic dialectology.
+It consists of various regional sub-projects (four PhD projects) and a large database about bedouin-type dialects of Arabic.
 # WIBARAB feature database
 Hi I wanted to try and change something